 His team also confirmed pig-to-human Ebola transmission, identifying six pig handlers whose blood tested positive for antibodies to the virus.
 The individuals showed no symptoms, indicating that this strain is as harmless to humans now as it was in 1989.
 Authorities in Manila had announced preliminary findings in January, and McIntosh’s details appear in the July 10 Science.

 McIntosh says there are still a lot of unknowns, including how the virus was transmitted to the pigs and whether they show any symptoms independent of blue ear disease.
-He worries that the virus's passage through pigs could allow it to mutate into something more harmful.
-The research also raises the possibility that pigs could be infected with lethal Ebola strains.
-"What is the level of risk?
-We really don't know," he says, "The fact that it shows up in domestic pigs raises that risk."
+He worries that the virus’s passage through pigs could enable it to mutate into something more dangerous.
+The research also raises the possibility that pigs could become infected with lethal Ebola strains.
+“What is the level of risk?
+We really don’t know,” he says.
+“The fact that it shows up in domestic pigs raises that risk.”